 Remove belt cover – To check and diagnose a belt issue, we’ll need to remove the belt cover.
 The process is as follows:

-Remove plug wire (pull & twist) for safety.
-May need to remove some plastic covers to access the plug.
+Remove the plug wire (pull & twist) for safety.
+You may need to remove some plastic covers to access the plug.

-Remove belt cover (located between the engine and auger housing)
+Remove the belt cover (located between the engine and auger housing)

 Locate the belt – The drive belt is located closest to the engine.
 It’s the smaller of the two belts.